ronitkothari/ronitkothari/README.md

-I'm a **software developer** and a **tech enthusiast**.
+I'm a **software Developer** and a **tech enthusiast**.
 I love building things that solve real-world problems and make people's lives easier!
+Currently a **Computer Science student** at Toronto Metropolitan University (Formerly Ryerson University)

 ## 💻 Tools & Technologies